 - Client-specific requirements (turnaround time, after-hours surveying, etc.)

-There are plenty of "low cost" options for wireless site surveys, but you will get what you pay for.
-The truth is, if a professional isn't handling your network, there's a greater chance that it won't be optimized to the fullest.
+There are plenty of "low-cost" options for wireless site surveys, but you will get what you pay for.
+If a professional isn't handling your network, there's a greater chance that it won't be optimized to the fullest.
+Wireless site surveys give you the edge you need.

 When your network signal is strong, your business is strong.